Info About PFAS and Drinking Water

 The City has been taking action for years.
 The City samples its water more than required.
 We test extensively to make sure that our water meets or exceeds all drinking water standards.
-The EPA describes Dayton’s drinking water quality in one word: Excellent.

 We have around 600 groundwater monitoring wells placed around the City’s production wells and wellfields.
 These monitoring wells identify groundwater contaminants.
 They do not produce water used by customers.
 Production wells produce water used by customers.
 The system is designed so that monitoring wells can detect contaminants in groundwater before it even reaches the production wells.

-We share the results of our testing with the Ohio EPA quarterly.
+We share the results of our testing with the Ohio EPA monthly.
 We voluntarily and continually work with the Ohio EPA to address PFAS.
 We work to stop PFAS-tainted groundwater from reaching monitoring and production wells.

 For the protection of all, we have proactively shut down production wells close to potential PFAS sources.
 In addition, we work to use the smartest approaches to pumping in our well fields to ensure our customers receive the highest quality water.
 Our efforts are paying off.
 Our drinking water quality is “excellent.”

-Yes, this can be fixed.
 The migration of groundwater with PFAS can be reduced, and even stopped.
 This can be accomplished by installing special wells near potential sources.
 These wells can draw any contaminated water back toward the source.

 The City is investigating ways it can use technology to treat its water supply for PFAS if ever needed.
 This includes studying how to remove PFAS from the aquifer as well as at the water treatment plants.
 If needed, technology could stop these contaminants before they reach water customers.

 U.S. EPA has developed testing protocols.
 We have worked closely with Ohio EPA.
 We are following those procedures.
-This is necessary so that samples are collected without introducing outside contaminants, such as sunscreen, cleaning products, bug spray, food packaging, etc. These samples are sent to a certified laboratory for analysis.
+This is necessary so that samples are collected without introducing outside contaminants, such as sunscreen, cleaning products, bug spray, food packaging, etc. Currently, these samples are sent to a certified laboratory for analysis.
 Results are generally available in 6-8 weeks.
 These results are then shared with the EPA and key stakeholders.

 The City has engaged an environmental consultant.
 The consultant is completing a Feasibility Study.
 This study will determine how best to address the PFAS issue.
 Until the study is completed, we won’t know the cost to address the issue.
-Dayton will look to be repaid for fixing the PFAS issue by the people who caused the problem.
+Dayton will look to be repaid for fixing the PFAS issue by those who caused the problem.
 We have already begun that process by filing a federal lawsuit against five companies.
 These companies made and sold products that leached PFAS into the aquifer.

 We have and will continue working with our stakeholders.
 Our stakeholders include wholesale and retail customers.
-Wholesale customers include Brookville, Clayton, Greene County, Montgomery County, Oakwood, Trotwood and Vandalia.
+Wholesale customers include Brookville, Clayton, Greene County, Montgomery County, Oakwood, Trotwood, and Vandalia.
 The Ohio EPA is also a stakeholder.

 We absolutely support testing to identify and quantify PFAS levels.
 And we welcome any testing for PFAS that is done in accordance with Ohio EPA approved methods.
 These methods have been developed for site specific sampling locations using approved regulatory sampling procedures.
 These approved methods and procedures are how Dayton tests for PFAS.